nehaljwani/team.exiv2.org/book/IMaEA.md

 ![jpegs.png](jpegs.png)

 A Jpeg and exf are almost the same thing, however most graphics applications will reject a .exv because it is not a valid JPEG.
 ExifTool supports .exv files.
-In tvisitor.cpp, class JpegImage handles both and the only difference is respected in JpegImage::valid();
+In tvisitor.cpp, class JpegImage handles both and the only difference is respected in JpegImage::valid():

 ```cpp
 bool JpegImage::valid()